What is the best Ragdoll cat food?

 - Stella & Chewy's Carnivore Cravings Savory Shreds - Chicken & Turkey Wet Cat Food 2.8oz

-I like to buy from companies like our local independent pet food store or Chewy because they will let me return opened food that my cats won't eat while I am working on transitioning them to raw.
+I like to buy from companies like our local independent pet food store or Chewy.
+They will let me return opened food that my cats won’t eat while I am transitioning them to raw.

 - Vital Essentials Duck Dinner Patties Grain-Free Limited Ingredient Freeze-Dried Cat Food, 8-oz bag